skx/bookmarks.public/README.md

 Online Demo
 -----------

-You may [try out the interface](http://www.steve.org.uk/Software/bookmarks/bookmarks.public/) which contains a small collection of sample bookmarks.
+You may [try out the interface](http://www.steve.org.uk/Software/bookmarks/bookmarks.public/) as the sample page contains a small number of (tagged) bookmarks.

 Rationale